helagro/Applied-IoT/README.md

 **Platform choices:**

 There were a few major factors influencing the choice of storage and visualisation solution.
 The choice was made rather late in the application's development, by then there already was on functioning client application.
 It made sense to use that for visualisation.
-The project already required a server for running the backend code, meaning installing a database on it aswell would not add much extra complexity.
+The project already required a server for running the backend code, meaning installing a database on it as well would not add much extra complexity.
 The backend code already had code for recieving and interpreting sensor data sent from the Pico W, so it made sense to insert the data storage at the backend, rather than having a seperate module listening for mqtt messages.

 There were very few constraints on the project, performance would most likely not be an issue given that one server should easily be able to handle the load generated by quite a few Pico W's.
 Reliability was not a major concern either.
 The system is not crutial and it is very simple to restart.
 Therefore, ease of development and setup for the user could take more of a priority.